davwheat/uk-railway-stations/README.md

 ## Contributing

 When making changes, you should **only** perform changes to `stations.csv`.
-Other files are created via Python scripts in the `tools` folder.
-(This will be automated in the future.)
+When changes are merged into the main branch, the JSON file with be automatically re-generated from this CSV.
+This single source of truth means that edits to the JSON file will **not** be kept.

 ## Licence